 As written above, residential IPs are usually granted initial access to protective websites.
 However, these sites tend to check user behavior throughout the user session continuously.

 Let’s say you are trying to scrape 100 pages from a website that has imposed advanced anti-scraping measures.
 Using a residential proxy will allow you to scrape the first few pages.
 At that point, the server is going to notice that your actions are programmatic and inhuman.
-Hence, it might block your IP or confront you with a CAPTCHA.
+Hence, it might block your IP or confront you with CAPTCHAs.

 This is where residential proxy networks come in.
 Residential proxy networks consist of a range of residential IP addresses.
-To prevent a webserver from noticing your programmatic user behaviour, the IP address is rotated after every request.
+To prevent a webserver from noticing your programmatic user behavior, the IP address is rotated after every request.

-The act of using a residential proxy IP to visit a website is legal all around the world; however, there are a couple of things you need to keep in mind to make sure you don’t stray into a grey area (between legal and illegal).
+The act of using a residential proxy IP to visit a website is legal all around the world; However, there are a couple of things you need to keep in mind to make sure you don’t stray into a grey area (between legal and illegal).

 Having a robust proxy solution is akin to having a superpower, but it can also make you sloppy.
-With the ability to make a huge volume of requests to a website without the website being able to identify you quickly, people can become greedy and overload a website’s servers with too many requests, which is never the right thing to do according to the Google SERP algorithm.
+With the ability to make a huge volume of requests to a website without the website being able to identify you quickly, people can become greedy and overload a website’s servers with too many requests, which is never the right thing to do according to Google’s SERP algorithm.

-The other legal consideration you need to make when using residential or mobile IPsis whether or not you have the IP owner’s explicit consent to use their IP for web scraping.
+The other legal consideration you need to make when using residential or mobile IPs is whether or not you have the IP owner’s explicit consent to use their IP for web scraping

-As GDPR defines IP addresses as personally identifiable information you need to ensure that any EU residential IPs you use as proxies are GDPR compliant.
+As GDPR defines IP addresses as personally identifiable information, you need to ensure that any EU residential IPs you use as proxies are GDPR compliant.
 This means that you need to ensure that the owner of that residential IP has given their explicit consent for their home or mobile IP to be used as a web scraping proxy.

 If you own your own residential IP’s then you will need to handle these permissions yourself.
 However, if you are obtaining residential proxies from any 3rd party service provider, then you need to ensure that they have got a valid agreement and are in compliance with GDPR before using the proxy for your web scraping project.